jdittrich/StatistikFalschGemacht/p-value.rst

 ..
 [Bramwell:2006er] Bramwell, Ros, Helen West, and Peter Salmon.
 "Health professionals' and service users' interpretation of screening test results: experimental study."
 BMJ 333.7562 (2006): 284.

-..[Smith:1987uz] Smith, David Gary, et al. "Impact of multiple comparisons in randomized clinical trials."
+..
+[Smith:1987uz] Smith, David Gary, et al. "Impact of multiple comparisons in randomized clinical trials."
 The American journal of medicine 83.3 (1987): 545-550.

+..
+[Bennett:2010uh] Bennett, Craig M., M. B. Miller, and G. L. Wolford.
+"Neural correlates of interspecies perspective taking in the post-mortem Atlantic Salmon: An argument for multiple comparisons correction."
+Neuroimage 47.Suppl 1 (2009): S125.

+..
+[Carp:2012ba] Carp, Joshua.
+"The secret lives of experiments: methods reporting in the fMRI literature."
+Neuroimage 63.1 (2012): 289-300.

+..
+[Benjamini:1995ws] Benjamini, Yoav, and Yosef Hochberg.
+"Controlling the false discovery rate: a practical and powerful approach to multiple testing."
+Journal of the Royal Statistical Society.
+Series B (Methodological) (1995): 289-300.